 Genealogical Research using State Department Records

-While most records of the Department of State relate in some way to the planning and implementation of American foreign policy, the files include documentation relating to individuals.
-Some series of records particularly lend themselves to genealogical study.
-Those records are found primarily in the following two record groups.
+While most records of the Department of State relate in some way to the planning and implementation of American foreign policy and relations, the files include documentation relating to individuals.
+Some series of records particularly lend themselves to use in genealogical study.
+Those records are primarily found in the following two record groups.

 - Record Group 59: General Records of the Department of State

 - Record Group 84: Records of Foreign Service Posts of the Department of State

 There are files in this record group relating both to people who served as officials in government service and to individual persons.

 Name Card Index.
 For each segment of the Department's central file there are cards, which serve as a finding aid for communications to, from, or about private persons or organizations.
 Researchers cannot rely on the name cards to locate all documents relating to or mentioning a given individual.
 While the name index is an important tool and can assist with indentifying documents and files of interest, the coverage is limited.
 Name cards do not exist for every name mentioned in the records, or there may only be one card leading to a file with many documents.
 To locate all pertinent documentation, one must determine the file designation most likely to contain records of interest and then make a document-by-document search.
 While this can be laborious, it will result in the most comprehensive results.
 The cards are divided into segments matching those of the records to which they relate: